kimkmathews/real-time-twitter-pipeline/README.md

 - **Lambda Errors**: Check CloudWatch Logs for detailed error messages.
 - **S3 Trigger Issues**: Ensure the prefix (`raw/`) matches and there are no overlapping event rules in S3.
 - **DynamoDB Issues**: Verify the table name and region (`us-east-1`).

+### Planned Upgrades
+To enhance the pipeline and make it more real-world relevant, the following upgrades are planned:

+- **Machine Learning Integration:** Build a machine learning model to predict tweet sentiment using the text column as input and the target column (mapped to sentiment) as the label.
+The model will be trained locally or on an EC2 instance to avoid SageMaker costs.
+- **Flask App for Visualization and Testing:** Develop a Flask web application to serve sentiment predictions and visualize sentiment trends.
+The app will allow users to input new tweets and receive predicted sentiments, and it will be deployed on an EC2 instance with dynamic start/stop to manage costs.
+- **Analytics and Visualizations:** Add analytics using Amazon Athena to query DynamoDB data (via export to S3) and visualize sentiment trends with Amazon QuickSight, if within the 30-day trial period.